ANNOUNCEMENTS — Here are announcements specific to Moscow.

 STORY PREPARATION — Introduce today’s story.

-“Last Sunday was our fourth message on the book of Hebrews.
+- “Last Sunday was our third message on the book of Hebrews.
 In this series we are looking at how Jesus is a better way.
-This week we are looking at how God provides a place of rest in the midst of our hard places.”
+This week we are looking at how Jesus is a better Moses.”

 TELL THE STORY — Story the passage from memory.